Artful Homemaking

 Cover bowl and allow to sit at room temperature for 8-12 hours.

-The next day, or whenever you’re ready to make the tortillas, divide the dough into 12 pieces.
+The next day, or whenever you’re ready to make the sourdough tortillas, divide the dough into 12 pieces.
 Form each piece into a ball and put them back into the bowl.

 Grease a griddle or a large skillet with a bit of oil (I use two 10″ cast iron skillets, to speed up the process), and preheat on medium heat.

-rolling out dough ball
+rolling out dough ball.

 Lightly flour a clean surface, and roll out one of the balls of dough as thin as possible (about 1/8″-1/4″ thick).

-dough and rolling pin
+dough and rolling pin on a white counter.

 I try to roll mine out as round as possible, but they never turn out perfectly round, and that’s okay!
 They still taste just as good.

-rolling out dough rolling pin
+rolling out dough rolling pin.

 Put the tortilla into the hot griddle or skillet, and allow to cook for 2-3 minutes per side.

-frying tortilla dough
+frying tortilla dough in a cast iron skillet.

 The tortilla will begin to form bubbles, and that’s about the time when it’s ready to flip to the other side.